mccombspj/kurumastories/content/toyota/sports-800/MF-RT-Toyota-Sports-800-1965.md

 <b><u>Bore Diameter Increased by 5mm</b></u>

-<b>Magazine:</b> In terms of the technical content, what are the important features of this car?
+<b>Magazine:</b> In terms of the technical content, what are the most important features of this car?

 <b>Hasegawa:</b> Starting with the engine, the Publica's 700cc engine had a bore of 78mm, but we enlarged it to 83mm, giving it a total displacement of 790cc.
 As a result of the bore-up, the cylinder head, piston rings, and other components have been changed.